guypld/QuickDB/README.md

 QuickDB
 =======

-A Simple &amp; Quick in-memory DB in Clojure
+A Simple &amp; Quick in-memory Data Base in Clojure